snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/ecommerce-tracking/index.md

 ### CheckoutStep

 Track the completion of a step in the checkout funnel, along with common checkout properties such as payment method or coupon code.
+See the API docs for the full details ([Android](https://snowplow.github.io/snowplow-android-tracker/), [iOS](https://snowplow.github.io/snowplow-ios-tracker/documentation/snowplowtracker/snowplow/)).

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>